philterd/philter/docs/docs/api_and_sdks/api/ledger_api.md

 > **Security:** unlike a context export (token hashes only), a ledger export contains the **decrypted token and replacement** values.
 Treat it as sensitive and store and transmit it securely.

+### Export contents

+Each entry carries its `signature` and the `signingKeyId` of the key that produced it, and the export embeds those public keys in a `signingKeys` map so it can be verified without contacting the instance that produced it.
+The export schema is **version 3**.

 ## Delete a document's ledger chain

 | Method   | Endpoint                   | Description                            |